bernatferragut/FutureWeb-blog/bernat.md

 ## Intro

-I'm a Freelance Visual Designer & Programmer.
-I have a BSc in Eng. and a passion for Design in New Technologies focusing in VR, their impact in our society and the way we can use them to obtain a better change.
+Freelance Visual Designer and Front-End developer.
+I have a BSc in Eng.
+And a passion in how new technologies & good design affects our society.

 ## Specializations